balajeerc/balajeerc.github.io/_pages/about.md

 (This is a quick informal introduction.
 If you are a headhunter who prefers neatly formatted resumes, you can find one of those in the header links.)

+__NOTE: Am not currently looking for opportunities__

 - Well rounded programmer.
 Programming professionally since 2010.
-- Diverse experience in various domains: most recently, Enterprise GIS (worked on all levels of the stack)
+- Diverse experience in various domains: most recently, Fintech (worked on all levels of the stack)
-- Love to code, and write software.
-So much so that I can't wait to retire so that I can code some more.
+- Love to code, trade derivatives, and code.
+(Like to code so nice, I say it twice).
+- Decent at a Poker table.
+Decent at Options trading.
+It ain't gambling if you can count cards.
 - Functional Programming Zealot.
-I chew up OOP design patterns for breakfast and spit out elegant functional equivalents.
+I chew up OOP design patterns for breakfast and spit out far more elegant functional equivalents.
-- I love Haskell, C++, and Javascript (ES6) - in that order (proficiency in reverse of that order)
+- Like most people who love Haskell, I work in other languages (Python, Javascript).
+Sigh.
-- Frameworks/libraries that I reach for immediately are: ReactJS, Redux, Nodejs, Mongodb, and in the C++ side of things - Qt Framework
+- Stack I reach for immediately are: Postgres, Python/NodeJS, ReactJS, Redux, Redux-Saga
 - My employers generally love me.
 I love them back.
 Hugs!
 - Highly opinionated.
-About just about everything.
+On just about everything.
 You can read my rants on Software engineering at this site.
 My political views are on my Facebook page.
 - CAN BUILD ANYTHING!!!

 ### More Information